 - After completing Occupational Health Animal User Safety Training, animal users must complete an online Animal Contact Risk Questionnaire.

-- See our Animal Contact Risk Questionnaire page for information on completing the questionnaire.
+- See the University Health, Environmental and Occupational Health, Animal Contact web-page for information on completing the questionnaire.

-- Information reported on the Risk Questionnaire is kept confidential and is viewed by University Health Services medical staff only.
+- Information reported on the Risk Questionnaire is kept confidential and is viewed by University Health Services, Environmental & Occupational Health medical staff only.

 Bloodborne Pathogens Program